sand, blush and white colored 5 inch ceramic pots potted with marble queen pothos, needle point ivy, and calathea beauty start houseplants

 So if your beautiful ceramic pot didn’t come with any drainage holes, there are a few things you can do to ensure your oasis of greenery doesn’t become sad and waterlogged!

-Many homeowners keep their houseplants sitting in saucers to protect the furniture or floor from drips
+Many homeowners keep their houseplants sitting in saucers in order to protect their furniture or floor from drips.

-This is fine, but make sure water does not sit in the saucer, where it can wick right back into the potting soil.
+This is fine, but make sure water does not just pool in the saucer, it can wick right back into the potting soil.

 Make sure you regularly remove the water from the saucer.